zethon/CCCBTemplate/README.md

 # A C++, CMake, Conan, Boost Template

-This simple project shows how to use CMake and Conan to create a C++ project that uses the boost framework.
+This simple project that shows how to use CMake and Conan to create a C++ project that uses the boost framework.

 ## Building